dialect-app/dialect/README.md

 ```

 ## How to use
 Open Gnabel directly from your menu.
 For starting a translation, press "Enter" or the button between the two text spaces.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Currently has been tested on Manjaro 20.0.3 and Ubuntu 20.04

 ## License
 [GNU General Public License 3 or later](https://www.gnu.org/licenses/gpl-3.0.en.html)